A History of the Catholic Faith in Pennant Hills

 The underprivileged, sick, and aged of Pennant Hills benefit from the involvement of numerous parishioners in ministries as diverse as Careline, before and after-school care, family groups, playgroups, the ‘over-50’s’ club and, as ever, the powerhouse of the St. Vincent de Paul Society and prayer groups.

 A significant step in the continuing evolution of the parish was the employment in 1982 of Sister Elizabeth, a Good Samaritan sister, as a full-time parish worker, focusing on supporting family life.
 She was succeeded progressively by Srs.
-Helen, Marie and Sue who have focussed on adult education and sacramental programs.
-Mrs. Colleen Shaw has played a vital role in almost every aspect of parish life as well as launching the wonderful Careline program that has been a life-saver for many in strife.
+Helen, Marie and Sue have focussed on adult education and sacramental programs.
+Mrs Colleen Shaw has played a vital role in almost every aspect of parish life as well as launching the wonderful Careline program that has been a life-saver for many in strife.
 Christ works through ordinary folk and He’s sure keeping them busy here!

 Pennant Hills was one of the parishes that fell within the new diocese of Broken Bay when it was formed under Bishop Murphy in May 1986.
 The parish was bounded by Normanhurst to the north, Arcadia to the north-east, Castle Hill to the west, with Carlingford and Epping to the south.

-The population is too large to be adequately ministered by one priest and a curate and consideration has been given at various times to building another church or establishing a Mass centre but, sadly, no solution is in sight.
+The population is too large to be adequately ministered by one priest and a curate and consideration have been given at various times to building another church or establishing a Mass centre but, sadly, no solution is in sight.
 However, life goes on, and with 560 children at the parish school, St. Agatha’s is certain to continue to be seen as a valuable contributor to the historic Pennant Hills community.

 I would like to express my thanks to Fr.
 Callahan and many parishioners who have given support in preparing this brief history.
 Acknowledgment is also made to the archivist at St. Mary’s Cathedral, the Sisters of the Good Samaritan, the Vincentians, and many publications that have served to put things in context.
 I hope that this simple record will help present and future generations realise that society is continuously shaped by the actions of ordinary people.
 We owe a debt of gratitude to our forebears but must share responsibility for the future.
 With God’s help, how can we fail!